|born on||31 December 1908 at 23:30 (= 11:30 PM )|

 Dana Holliday quotes his autobiography, "The Murderers Among Us," 1967, p.23.
 Felipe Ferreira supplies the birth location from records.

 Autobiography: Simon Wiesenthal, "Justice, Not Vengeance," Grove Weidenfelt, 1990, translated from the German by Ewald Osers.
-In 2010 PT makes the following note: Bucac is the same as Buczacz; the time zone given in the ACS Atlas is BEAT (-2:30); therefore KET shown here gives the correct chart.
+In 2010 PT makes the following note: Bucac is the same as Buczacz; the time zone given in the ACS Atlas was BEAT (-2:30).

 - Traits : Mind : Education extensive (Honorary doctorate)